 The finding involved the failure to verify the adequacy of design and for failure to correctly translate the 125 Vdc system design basis into instructions, procedures, and drawings.
 The failure to include all required loads prevented the licensee from developing a battery duty cycle profile that conforms to the guidance of IEEE 485-1983 and correctly simulates the battery loads following a design basis or station blackout event.

--
+Callaway - A Green, non-cited violation of 10 CFR Part 50.63(a)(2) which states, in part, "The reactor core and associated coolant, control, and protection systems, including station batteries and any other necessary support systems, must provide sufficient capacity and capability to ensure that the core is cooled and appropriate containment integrity is maintained in the event of a station blackout for the specified duration."
+Specifically, from April 15, 2011 to July 2, 2014, a change made to Emergency Operating Procedure Addendum 20, "Control Room Cabinet Door List," Revision 003, required control room operators to open a minimum of one control room cabinet door during a station blackout.
+Emergency Operating Procedure Addendum 20, Revision 003, was completed without any analysis or calculations performed to justify whether the electronics in the cabinets would have sufficient cooling with a minimum of one door open during a station blackout.
+This could result in insufficient cooling to the Solid State Protection System (SSPS) and other essential controls during a station blackout.

 LaSalle - Lack of Station Blackout Analysis for RCIC.
 The finding involved a non-cited violation of 10 CFR 50.63, Loss of All Alternating Current Power.
 Specifically, the licensee did not have an appropriate analysis to determine the capability of coping with a station blackout.
 There was no analysis that verified the proper operation of the reactor core isolation cooling (RCIC) turbine at the elevated suppression pool temperatures encountered during a station blackout event.